froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
 Fired if a package exist and was found, but the cache containing the package information does not.
+Fired during client update API request.

 **Parameters**
 `$package_slug`
 > (string) the slug of the package

 `$package_path`
-> (string) the absolute path of the package on the file system
+> (string) the absolute path of the package on the **local** file system

 `$cache`
 > (Wpup_FileCache) the cache object